Cartier (brand): Re-organization

 After the death of Pierre in 1964, Jean-Jacques Cartier (Jacques's son), Claude Cartier (Louis's son), and Marion Cartier Claudel (Pierre's daughter)—who respectively headed the Cartier affiliates in London, New York, and Paris—sold the businesses.

 In 1972, Robert Hocq, assisted by a group of investors led by Joseph Kanoui, bought Cartier Paris.
 In 1974 and 1976, respectively, the group repurchased Cartier London and Cartier New York, thus reconnecting Cartier worldwide.
 The new president of Cartier, Robert Hocq, coined the phrase "Les Must de Cartier" (a staff member is said to have said "Cartier, It's a must!" meaning something one simply must have) with Alain Dominique Perrin, who was a General Director of the company.
 As a result, in 1976, "Les Must de Cartier" became a diffusion line of Cartier, with Alain D. Perrin being its CEO.

 In 1979, the Cartier interests were combined, with Cartier Monde uniting and controlling Cartier Paris, London, and New York.
 Joseph Kanoui became vice president of Cartier Monde.
 In December 1979, following the accidental death of president Robert Hocq, Nathalie Hocq (daughter of Hocq) became president.

-Expansion into New Markets
+Expansion into new markets

-In the 1980s, Cartier expanded its luxury offerings by entering the eyewear market.
-The brand introduced its first eyewear collections using premium materials such as gold, platinum, and buffalo horn.
-This venture allowed Cartier to further diversify its luxury accessories portfolio while maintaining its commitment to craftsmanship and design.
+In the 1980s, Cartier expanded its product range with eyewear.
+The brand introduced its first eyewear collections using materials such as gold, platinum and buffalo horn.